pierreablin/tlnmf/README.md

-# tlnmf
+# Transform Learning for Non-Negative Matrix Factorization

-Transform Learning for NMF
+To use the package : `pip install -e.`